medialab-ku/starlab-physics/Digital-human-taichi/demo/demo.md

 # Digital human clothing project

 ## Introduction
-A project to dress a human character mesh created with RGB video using physics simulation.
+A project to dress a human character mesh created with RGB video using physics based simulation.

 ## Requirements (Recommended)
 - Python 3.8